How the Data Store Works

 The DSA GUID is created when the domain controller is initially promoted, that is, when Active Directory is installed.
 The DSA GUID is destroyed only if Active Directory is removed from the domain controller.
 The DSA GUID ensures that the DSA remains recognizable when a domain controller is renamed.
 The DSA GUID is also not affected by the Active Directory backup and restore process.

 The Active Directory database has its own GUID, which the DSA uses to identify the database instance (the version of the database).
 The database GUID is stored in the invocationId attribute on the nTDSDSA object.
 Unlike the DSA GUID, which never changes for the lifetime of the domain controller, the invocation ID changes during the Active Directory restore process to ensure the consistency of the replication process.
-On domain controllers running Windows Server 2003, the invocation ID also changes when an application directory partition is removed from or added to the domain controller.
+On domain controllers running Windows Server 2003 or later, the invocation ID also changes when an application directory partition is removed from or added to the domain controller.